geyserfund/geyser-app/README.md

 #### Option 1 (DOCKER): use the staging API

-Make sure to complete the instructions described in [Hosts Configuration](#hosts-configuration), before proceesing using this method.
+Make sure to complete the instructions described in [Hosts Configuration](#hosts-configuration), before proceeding using this method.

 Currently, the staging API is the only way to get a functional authentication flow in standalone `geyser-app` development environment.